-For more than one stage of cooking, repeat steps 1 and 2 for each stage of cooking before pressing Start.
+For more than one stage of cooking, repeat steps 1 and 2 for each stage of cooking before pressing Dial.
 The maximum number of stages for cooking is three.
-When operating, two beeps will sound between each stage.
+When operating, a beep will sound between each stage.
 Five beeps will sound at the end of the entire sequence.
+P10 and P9 can be set only once in the stage cooking, and if the P10 or P9 is set in any stage, only P8 or less can be set for the rest of the stage.